 You need to return the product to the business to get a refund, so don't throw it away or destroy it.

 Take care of the goods

-Take care of products you intend to return - eg it wouldn't be appropriate to leave a leather lounge suite outside until you returned it.
+Take care of products you intend to return - eg it wouldn't be appropriate to leave a leather lounge suite outside until you return it.